 Individuals and businesses from anywhere in the world can buy or trade government securities on MTS Finland, Brokertec, and eSpeed.

 What Debt Instruments Does the Finnish Government Issue?

 The state treasury needs to source debt with two time frames:

 - Long-term debt

-The state treasury is able to issue Treasury bills with maturities from one day to 365 days.
+The state treasury is able to issue treasury bills with maturities from one day to 365 days.
 These instruments do not pay interest, but they are sold at a discount and paid off at full face value.

 Long-term debt is funded by benchmark bonds.
 These pay a fixed rate of interest and have maturities of one year or more.

-- You could wrap $1 bills around the Earth 701 times with the debt amount.
+- You could wrap $1 bills around the Earth 703 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 19,658 km, or 12,215 miles high.
+- If you lay $1 bills on top of each other they would make a pile 19,734 km, or 12,262 miles high.

 - That's equivalent to 0.05 trips to the Moon.